-1. Obtaining lists of minority and female contractors from the following agencies/ organizations:

-- Licensing Board of the State of Virginia; - Virginia Department of Minority Business Enterprise; - Virginia Regional Minority Supplier Development Council; - The Minority Business Development Center, District Office; - Community Development Block Grant programs in the metropolitan Washington Area; - Minority and Women Business Development Trade Associations; and - Purchasing Division of the City;

-2. Making routine mailings to contractors to solicit applications from minority contractors.
-This has been very effective in past minority and women recruiting efforts; and contractors, the City's Home Rehabilitation Loan Program contractor list is comprised of 9 contractors, two (20%) of whom are minorities, one Asian male and one Hispanic male.
+- 1. Obtaining lists of minority and female contractors from the following agencies/ organizations: - Licensing Board of the State of Virginia; - Virginia Department of Minority Business Enterprise; - Virginia Regional Minority Supplier Development Council; - The Minority Business Development Center, District Office; - Community Development Block Grant programs in the metropolitan Washington Area; - Minority and Women Business Development Trade Associations; and - Purchasing Division of the City; - 2.
+Making routine mailings to contractors to solicit applications from minority contractors.
+This has been very effective in past minority and women recruiting efforts; and - 3.
+Involving the City's Purchasing Division in our efforts to attract minority contractors.
+As a result of ongoing efforts by the Office of Housing to recruit minority and women contractors, the City's Home Rehabilitation Loan Program contractor list is comprised of 9 contractors, two (20%) of whom are minorities, one Asian male and one Hispanic male.
 This list will be used, where appropriate, in selecting contractors for HOME-funded activities.